Information for Staff and Faculty

 - To obtain a parking permit go the Lakehead University Parking Service and complete the online application at https://lakeheadu.parkadmin.com/login.

-- Pick up your parking permit at the Security Office located in the Agora and display on dashboard.
+- Pick up your parking permit at the Security Office located in the Agora and display on your vehicle dashboard.

-Laurentian parking passes have automatically renewed for NOSM full-time faculty, staff, and those on NOSM contracts for a year or more.
-NOSM will continue to pay for the monthly fee for parking passes from September 1, 2020 to May 31, 2021.
-The new 2020/2021 parking passes have been sent via interoffice mail for those who are currently enrolled for parking typically paid through payroll deduction.
+Parking passes have automatically renewed for NOSM full-time faculty, staff, and those on NOSM contracts for a year or more that are currently enrolled for parking paid through payroll deduction.
+The new 2021/2022 parking passes have been sent via interoffice mail to these individuals.

 Canada Life (Great-West Life) coverage for Out-of-country medical emergency, travel assistance and disability coverage remain without change.
 Claims related to the novel coronavirus (COVID-19) will be assessed based on the plan coverage like any other claim.